 Figure 2 shows, that the mean values of marked ticks dropped from 4.0 in S1 to 2.6 in S2 to 1.9 in S3.

 Fig. 2: Change of mean values of number of checked pain-related questions from the Roland Morris Pain Questionnaire due to Gokhale Method Foundations course.
 Unpaired test.

 Fig. 3: Pie charts showing the number of ticks in the questionnaire.
-Before participating in the GMF 21% of the subjects report no lower back pain (green pieces), after the GMF it is already 37%, 4 weeks after the GMF 53%.
+Before participating in the GMF 21% of the subjects report no lower back pain (dark blue segments), after the GMF it is already 37%, 4 weeks after the GMF 53%.

 Figure 3 shows, that the number of people that don’t tick any statement in the questionnaire increases from 21% to 37% up to 53% after four weeks.
 This reduction in pain levels can also be tracked by looking at the median values: The median drops from 3.0 before the course, to 2.0 after the course to 0.0 after four weeks.